eclipse-ditto/ditto-examples/azure/azure-iot-hub-device-simulator/README.md

-# Sample: Device Simulator for communication with Azure IoT Hub for integration with Ditto
+# Example: Device Simulator for communication with Azure IoT Hub for integration with Ditto
-This sample uses the Azure IoT Hub device sdk to build a simple client which publishes a sample event in ditto-protocol format to the IoT Hub and listens for messages and direct method invocations.
+This example uses the Azure IoT Hub device SDK to build a simple client which publishes an example event in Ditto-protocol format to the IoT Hub and listens for messages and direct method invocations.

 ## Prerequisites